VaclavElias/stride-website-next/README.md

 - [ ] Community Page - Elaborate more on each item, maybe like this https://www.blender.org/support/ and this https://www.blender.org/get-involved/
 - [ ] Web - Keep only used FontAwesome references in all.css, to reduce the file sie
 - [ ] Web - Change all images to webp
+- [ ] Web - Minify if possible js and html
 - [ ] Footer example https://www.blender.org/
   - [ ] New Section Download
      - [ ] Direct link to Release Notes